networkservicemesh/site/content/docs/concepts/enterprise_users.md

 ![VM Connectivity Domain](/img/concepts/enterprise/3x1/vm_connectivity_domain.svg)
 ![DC Connectivity Domain](/img/concepts/enterprise/3x1/dc_connectivity_domain.svg)

-Each workload has a single option (possibly with nerd knobs) of what connectivity domain to be connected to, and only workloads in a given runtime domain could be part of its connectivity domain.
+Each workload has a single option of what connectivity domain to be connected to, and only workloads in a given runtime domain could be part of its connectivity domain.

-In short: Connectivity Domains are strongly coupled to Runtime Domains.
+In short: Connectivity Domains are Strongly Coupled to Runtime Domains.

 A central tenant of [Cloud Native](https://github.com/cncf/toc/blob/main/DEFINITION.md) is Loose Coupling.
+In a Loosely Coupled system, the ability for each workload to receive service from alternative providers is preserved.

 What Runtime Domain a workload is running in is a [non-sequitur](https://en.wikipedia.org/wiki/Non_sequitur_(literary_device)) to its communications needs.
 Workloads that are part of the same App need Connectivity between each other no matter where they are running.